luiznux/dotfiles/arch-linux/arch-install-guide.md

 ## 19. Exit, be happy and pray for the grub to work :)

-* Remeber to enable network
+* Remember to enable network
 ```bash
 $ systemctl enable NetworkManager
 ```
+*Exit
 ```bash
 $ exit
 $ umount -R /mnt